smitelli/cosmodoc/src/content/topics/joystick-functions/index.md

 Otherwise, a fail-safe check is performed: If either `x_time` or `y_time` have gone 500 iterations without the timing interval finishing, further polling is aborted.
 Either the resistance in the joystick is too high, something became unplugged, or the polling loop is running too fast.
 Regardless of the reason, it's safer to return a half-baked value than to get stuck in this loop.

-{{< aside class="note" >}}
+{{% note %}}
-**Note:** The polling loop is not synchronized to anything that could reliably be called a real-time clock.
+The polling loop is not synchronized to anything that could reliably be called a real-time clock.
 It runs as fast or as slow as the processor permits it to.
 There is _a bit_ of a governing factor in the call to {{< lookup/cref inportb >}}, since an AT-compatible bus should never run faster than about 8 MHz and it takes a 286 processor five bus cycles to move data in from the adapter.
 This provides an upper bound on how many I/O reads the system should be able to do in any given period of time.
 But older PCs run their bus clock at the same speed as the processor.
 4.77, 6, 8 MHz, or really anything.

 To further complicate things, this function does not suspend interrupt processing.
 Any time the CPU spends servicing an interrupt is time spent away from incrementing these counters, which can skew the results over time.

 All this is to say, the scheme is only effective because the timing characteristics during calibration match the in-game environment.
 The absolute timing values can and will be different on other systems.
-{{< /aside >}}
+{{% /note %}}

 The `do`...`while` loop continues until either termination condition is reached, at which point the function returns.
 The caller can read the timing values from the `x_time` and `y_time` pointers it originally provided.